 |CAN BE TAKEN WITHOUT METHOTREXATE||Yes||Yes|

 Despite its popularity, the drug may cause a number of side effects.
-The side effects reported most often during the first three months of rheumatoid arthritis clinical trials were upper respiratory tract infection, cold-like symptoms, diarrhea, headache and hypertension.
-People who participated in UC clinical trials also reported rashes, gastroenteritis and elevated cholesterol levels.
+The Xeljanz side effects reported most often during the first three months of rheumatoid arthritis clinical trials were upper respiratory tract infection, cold-like symptoms, diarrhea, headache and high blood pressure.
+People who participated in ulcerative colitis clinical trials also reported rashes, Herpes zoster (shingles) and elevated cholesterol levels.

-Xeljanz works by inhibiting production of cytokines, which are proteins that help control immune system responses.
-When our bodies fight infections, cytokine production increases.
-People with RA overproduce cytokines, and this leads to inflammation and pain.
-Xeljanz disrupts cell signals in the Janus kinase (JKA) pathways to reduce the production of cytokines, according to a video on the Xeljanz website.
+Xeljanz decreases a substance called cytokines.
+Cytokines are proteins in the body that help control the immune system.
+When our bodies have an infection, cytokines increase to help fight the infection.
+People with RA make more cytokines than necessary, and this leads to inflammation and pain.
+Xeljanz disrupts cell signals in the Janus kinase (JAK) pathways to reduce the production of new cytokines, according to the manufacturer.

-In people with psoriatic arthritis and ulcerative colitis, the drug works the same way to lower inflammatory responses that cause symptoms.
+In people with psoriatic arthritis and ulcerative colitis, the drug works the same way to lower inflammation that causes symptoms.

 Depending on the reason doctors prescribe the drug, it may have different dosage instructions.
 Patients can take the medicine with or without food.

-People may take Xeljanz or Xeljanz XR with or without a nonbiologic disease-modifying antirheumatic drug (DMARD) such as methotrexate.
-But they should not use it with biologic DMARDs or potent immunosuppressants such as azathioprine and cyclosporine.
+People may take Xeljanz or Xeljanz XR with or without certain medications called nonbiologic disease-modifying antirheumatic drugs (DMARD) such as methotrexate.
+But they should not use it with medications called biologic DMARDs or potent immune-suppressing drugs (immunosuppressants) such as azathioprine and cyclosporine.

 Patients with severe liver impairment should not use these drugs.
 Do not take Xeljanz XR for ulcerative colitis.

-Xeljanz 5 mg twice daily or Xeljanz XR 11 mg once daily; the recommended dosage for people with severe renal impairment or moderate hepatic impairment is Xeljanz 5 mg once daily.
+Dosage: Xeljanz 5 mg twice daily or Xeljanz XR 11 mg once daily.
+The recommended dosage for people with moderate and severe kidney impairment or moderate liver impairment is Xeljanz 5 mg once daily.

 Psoriatic Arthritis (in combination with nonbiologic DMARDs)

-Xeljanz 5 mg twice daily or Xeljanz XR 11 mg once daily; the recommended dosage in patients with moderate and severe renal impairment or moderate hepatic impairment is XELJANZ 5 mg once daily.
+Dosage: Xeljanz 5 mg twice daily or Xeljanz XR 11 mg once daily.
+The recommended dosage in patients with moderate and severe kidney impairment or moderate liver impairment is Xeljanz 5 mg once daily.

 Pfizer studied the effectiveness of Xeljanz in patients who took the drug alone or with another DMARD such as methotrexate.
 The company conducted six studies of more than 4,200 patients with moderate to severe RA.

 In clinical studies, medication reduced RA joint pain in as little as two weeks.
-Though for some patients, the drug may take three to six months to work, according to the Xeljanz website.
+Though for some patients, the drug may take three to six months to work.

-In the ORAL Solo Study of patients who took Xeljanz without methotrexate, 30 percent of tofacitinib patients (71 out of 240) experienced a 20 percent reduction in tender and swollen joints after two weeks.
-In comparison, 12 percent (14 out of 119) patients in the placebo group experienced the same result.
+In the ORAL Solo Study of patients who took Xeljanz without methotrexate, 30% of tofacitinib patients (71 out of 240) experienced a 20% reduction in tender and swollen joints after two weeks.
+In comparison, 12% of patients in the placebo group (14 out of 119) experienced the same result.

-For UC, the drug can improve the appearance of the intestinal lining and reduce rectal bleeding and stool frequency in as little as two weeks, according to Pfizer.
+For ulcerative colitis, the drug can reduce rectal bleeding and stool frequency in as little as two weeks and improve the appearance of the intestinal lining within eight weeks, according to Pfizer.

-Combining tofacitinib with other medicines that treat rheumatoid arthritis, psoriatic arthritis or ulcerative colitis may increase the risk of infection.
-The drug’s label recommends against taking the medicine in combination with biologic DMARDs or potent immunosuppresants.
+Combining Xeljanz and Xeljanz XR with other immune suppressing medicines that treat rheumatoid arthritis, psoriatic arthritis or ulcerative colitis may increase the risk of infection.
+The drug’s label recommends against taking the medicine in combination with biologic DMARDs or potent immunosuppressants.

 - Actemra (tocilizumab)